immunefi-team/Bounty_Boosts/ZeroLend/29031 - [SC - Critical] VestedZeroNFT tokens can be directly stolen thr....md

 # VestedZeroNFT tokens can be directly stolen through the split() function

-Submitted on Mon Mar 04 2024 21:07:39 GMT-0400 (Atlantic Standard Time) by @Trust for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 5th 2024 at 03:07:39 UTC by @Trust for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29031